leandromoreira/digital_video_introduction/README.md

 > <sup>*</sup> We found this number by multiplying 1280 x 720 x 24 x 30 x 3600 (width, height, bits per pixel, fps and time in seconds)

-We can **exploit how our vision works**, we're better to distinguish brightness than colors, the **repetitions in time**, a video contains a lot of images with few changes, and **repetitions in image**, each image also contains many areas using the same or similar color.
+We can **exploit how our vision works**, we're better to distinguish brightness than colors, the **repetitions in time**, a video contains a lot of images with few changes, and the **repetitions within image**, each frame also contains many areas using the same or similar color.

 ## Colors, Luminance and our eyes